rockstardotb/django-customizable-blog/README.md

 Make sure you have either Python3 or Docker installed on your computer.

 ## Get Started
-### First, if you are NOT using Docker, we will want to create a virtual environment so any dependencies that we install will be limited to that environment.
+### Clone the project and checkout the 'clean_slate' branch

     git clone https://github.com/rockstardotb/django-customizable-blog.git
+    git checkout clean_slate
     cd django-customizable-blog/django-customizable-blog/

+### Next, if you are NOT using Docker, we will want to create a virtual environment so any dependencies that we install will be limited to that environment.

 #### On Windows
     virtualenv env